quatrix/beatboxer/README.md

 `ws://host:port/updates` - start getting updates from now `ws://host:port/updates?offset=1691517188570` - start getting updates from timestamp in the past, events history is currently hardcoded to last 500k events.

+## Protocol
-The protocol format currently looks like this, but will probably change.
+The protocol format currently looks like this, but will for sure change, probably to some delimited format.
 ```
 1691517188570 - a - Connected - [1691517188570]
 1691517189761 - b - Connected - [1691517189761]